rickvdbosch/Heyzine/README.md

-# HeyZine
+# Heyzine

-NuGet package to use the HeyZine API
+This project contains the code for the NuGet package to use the HeyZine API.